MichaelWarmbier/LineWork/README.md

 # LineWork

-A program capable of displaying information on a set of four lines.
+A program capable of displaying information about a set of four lines.
 Class project.

 Programmed by multiple students for Anthony Catalano's CSC 211 Class at the College of Staten Island.